Reading time: 5 min.

 Why is my hair falling out after my hair transplant?

-Crown hair transplant before and 12 months after FUE.
+Crown hair transplant before and 12 months after FUE

 Hairline transplant before and 12 months after FUE.

-But if your hair transplant is falling out after a year, here’s what could be happening.
+If your hair transplant is falling out after a year, here’s what could be happening.

 1. Your hair loss hasn’t stopped